A Population Pyramid chart is a specific chart that helps us to present and analyze the population of both genders using age groups.

 But here is the twist.
 I have found that apart from this traditional method we can also use two different methods as well.
 And today in this post, I’d like to share these three methods [exact steps] with you.
 So let’s get started.

-Note: Column for the total population is not compulsory but make sure to have a female population in negative.
+Note: A column for the total population is not compulsory but make sure to have a female population in negative.

 - First of all, we need to insert a bar chart.
 For this, select age group, female and male data columns and insert a bar chart from Insert Tab ➜ Charts ➜ 2D Bar ➜ Clustered Bar.